GoogleCloudPlatform/php-docs-samples/dialogflow/README.md

 ## Description

-This simple command-line application demonstrates how to invoke Dialogflow API from PHP.
+This command-line application demonstrates how to invoke Dialogflow API from PHP.

 ## Before you begin